Home » Financial

 Registration for the military draft.
 Male students who are US citizens

-be registered with Selective Service System to be eligible
+be registered with Selective Service System to be eligible for federal

-administrative tasks associated with maintaining a loan portfolio.
+tasks associated with maintaining a loan portfolio.
+Loan servicers disburse

-and not on any accrued interest.
+on any accrued interest.
 Most federal student loan programs offer simple

 interest.
-Note, however, that capitalizing the interest
+Note, however, that capitalizing the interest on an unsubsidized

 Simplified Needs Test

-and every family member was eligible to file an IRS Form 1040A or 1040EZ (or
+every family member was eligible to file an IRS Form 1040A or 1040EZ (or

-wasn't required to file a Federal income tax return),
+wasn't required to file a Federal income tax return), the Federal Methodology

-Subsidized loans are based on need; unsubsidized loans aren't.
-The
+loans are based on need; unsubsidized loans aren't.
+The interest on the

-fourth and fifth years) and graduate students up to $65,500 including
+fifth years) and graduate students up to $65,500 including any undergraduate

 Student Aid Report (SAR)

-must be provided to your school's FAO.
+be provided to your school's FAO.
 The SAR will also indicate the amount

-of Pell Grant eligibility, if any, and the Expected Family
+of Pell Grant eligibility, if any, and the Expected Family Contribution

 Student Contribution (SC)

-Stafford Loan, the government pays the interest on the loan while the student is
+Loan, the government pays the interest on the loan while the student is

-in school, during the six-month grace period and
+in school, during the six-month grace period and during any deferment

 Supplemental Education Opportunity Grant